-33. Illegal Trade: It has long been held that crocodiles are poached from the Sudan along western rivers, notably the Blue Nile and the Baro (Chapman, 1969).
+- Tags intended for leopard skins inadvertently used to mark crocodile skins. - 33.
+Illegal Trade: It has long been held that crocodiles are poached from the Sudan along western rivers, notably the Blue Nile and the Baro (Chapman, 1969).
 We have no recent information on this but some illegal movement from these regions cannot be discounted.
 Current upheavals and unrest in the Sudan bordering Ethiopia make investigation impossible.
-It is, however, fairly certain that there is no illegal offtake of animals from large populations of the Omo River, Awash and Rift Valley lakes.
+It is however, fairly certain that there is no illegal offtake of animals from large populations of the Omo River, Awash and Rift Valley lakes.

-34. Potential Trade Threats:
+34. Potential Trade Threats

 341. Live Specimens: EWCO is faced with many reports of problem crocodiles each year.
 Human life is commonly lost to crocodiles.
-It is the intention of EWCO to catch rather than shoot offending crocodiles in the future with a view to housing them either on local ranches or for export.
-This will cause no threat to the wild population.
-An undertaking will be made to hold the number of large animals exported to less than 20 each year.
+It was the intention of EWCO to catch rather than shoot offending crocodiles with a view to housing them either on local ranches or for export.
+This would not have caused any threat to the wild population.
+However, this approach is now considered impractical and the request to export live adults has been omitted from Ethiopia's desired quota (see below).

 In view of the limited capacity of the Arba Minch ranch (Bolton, 1983; 1984; 1986; 1987; Hutton, 1988a) a second ranch is planned in the near future.
-In the meantime, however, EWCO intends to export up to 2,500 live hatchlings each year.
-Again this will present no threat to the wild population.
-Craig, Craig and Hutton (1989) have shown that over 80% of all eggs and hatchlings can be removed from otherwise unexploited, stable or growing Nile crocodile populations without causing them to decline.
-A return to the wild of juveniles of 1.5 m total length is planned and will strengthen the wild population even more.
+In the meantime, however, EWCO would like to retain its option to export a maximum of 1,000 live hatchlings each year, on the clear understanding that exports will be confined to those countries within the natural range of C. niloticus and that such exports have the approval of all relevant organization (TRAFFIC, WCMC, etc) with an active and specialized interest in such issues.
+This planned collection of hatchlings for export will present no threat to the wild populations within Ethiopia: Craig et al (1989) have demonstrated that 80% of all eggs and hatchlings can be removed from otherwise unexploited, stable or growing Nile crocodile populations without causing them to decline.
+A return to the wild of juveniles of 1.5m total length is planned to supplement and strengthen wild stocks in the future.

-342. Parts and Derivatives: It is intended that trade in crocodile parts and derivatives will be controlled, in the short term, under Resolution Conf.
-5.21, and in the longer term by Resolution Conf.
+342. Parts and Derivatives: It is intended that trade in crocodile parts and derivatives will be controlled by a Resolution Conf.
 3.15 ranching proposal.
-All products will be tagged and documented in accordance with the requirement of CITES.
+All products will be tagged and documented in accordance with the requirements of CITES.
 All products will come from controlled ranching and none from a wild harvest.
-There is, therefore, no potential trade threat from this source.
+Derivatives to be made into curios will only be supplied to recognized and registered taxidermists, and export permits only issued for products originating from this source where stocks can be constantly monitored and controlled.
+There is, therefore, no potential trade threat from this efficient form of utilization, which simultaneously allows Ethiopia the option of obtaining the full economic advantages from the ranching venture.

-- 4. Protection Status - 41.
-National: The Nile crocodile is a game animal protected under Wildlife Conservation Regulation Legal Notice No. 416 of 1972; Wildlife Conservation (Amendment) Regulation Legal Notice No. 445 of 1974; and Forest and Wildlife Conservation and Development Proclamation No. 192 of 1980.
+4. Protection Status

+41. National: The Nile crocodile is a game animal protected under Wildlife Conservation Regulation Legal Notice No. 416 of 1972; Wildlife Conservation (Amendment) Regulation Legal Notice No. 445 of 1974; and Forest and Wildlife Conservation and Development proclamation No. 192 of 1980.
 This means that crocodile can only be hunted under a licence issued by the Ethiopian Wildlife Conservation Organization.
-In addition, ownership or possession of a crocodile or products is, therefore, only permitted under a valid certificate of ownership issued by the organization.
+In addition; ownership or possession of a crocodile or products is therefore only permitted under a valid certificate of ownership issued by the organization.